parhammhd/my-website/src/about.md

 ## About Me

 Hello there!
-I'm **Parham**, a software engineer born in **1994**.
+I'm **Parham**, a software engineer.
 I’m passionate about building things on the web and always exploring new technologies to make the digital world a better place.

 ### 🚀 **My Journey**